 Mallacoota and Croajingolong National Park and Lakes Entrance highlights

-- Located on the coast, Mallacoota has the best of both worlds - beautiful weather year round and the setting of the Croajingolong National Park.
-This national park is even a UNESCO World Biosphere Reserve because of its range of plant species and animals.
+Located on the Victorian coast, Mallacoota has the best of both worlds — beautiful year-round weather and the beauty of the Croajingolong National Park.
+Thanks to its range of plant species and animals, the national park is also a UNESCO World Biosphere Reserve.

-- Lakes Entrance is a popular holiday spot due to the Gippsland Lakes, Ninety Mile Beach and the plethora of things to do from surfing, boating and swimming.
-What's more is the range of restaurants and shops to check out.
-Because Lakes Entrance is one of the biggest inland water networks, it is known as a seafood capital.
+Lakes Entrance is a popular holiday spot thanks to the Gippsland Lakes, Ninety Mile Beach and a plethora of things to do including surfing, boating and swimming.
+What’s more is the range of restaurants and shops to check out — as Lakes Entrance is one of the biggest inland water networks on the coast, it is well known for its seafood.

 Day 8 & 9: Continue south to Wilsons Promontory National Park